caffeine-storm/bear-wiki/Troubleshooting.md

 In case if you are using cross compilers (or not the default `cc`), Bear might miss to recognize that as a compilation step.

+Running Bear outside of a Docker command will not work.
+Because `docker exec ...` is not executing anything, it just sends the command to the `docker` daemon, and that will execute the command.
+Bear has no access an already running process child processes, can't intercept the executed processes.

 **Workarounds**:

 - Clean your build (eg.: run `make clean`) and run your build with Bear again.
 - Run the "configure" step with Bear too.
 Discard its output, and proceed with the build with Bear.
 - In case if you are using non default compilers, you might want to write a configuration file to hint Bear which compilers to recognize.
+- If you are running your build inside a Docker container, run Bear inside the container too.

 # The output is missing entries.